Today, we have a guest who was nice enough to share his story with us. Read his personal story down below

 30 came faster than expected around the second week’s end.

 Keep in mind that I wasn’t training till failure, I went in with a strategy: do sets of crunches that I could handle without getting tired, but would still be a challenge, and slowly work my way towards larger and larger sets, never deviating from the perceived difficulty level.

 As far as my appearance, I really didn’t notice anything in these first few weeks.
 I already had something of a background in core training, so it wasn’t like muscles appeared out of nowhere all of a sudden (even if I was a newbie that still wouldn’t be the case).

 The only noticeable change was my strength in the movement.

 100 Crunches a Day – The First Month In

-The first month in is where the novelty wore off, and the challenge became more of a chore.
-I started scheduling my daily crunches in so that I wouldn’t forget them.
+The first month in is when the novelty wore off, and the challenge became more of a chore.
+I started scheduling my daily crunches so that I wouldn’t forget them.

 My abs did begin to pop ever so slightly more so than before, under the right lighting the separations were becoming more clear.
 Something I had noticed from my L-sit progress months before when I hammered those hard was the development in my total stomach area.